-Guidelines issued by EIOPA cover, among others, the implementation of certain requirements in the areas of governance, Own Risk and Solvency Assessment (ORSA) and the regulatory reporting.
+Guidelines issued by EIOPA cover, among others, the implementation of certain requirements in the areas of governance, Own Risk and Solvency Assessment (ORSA), regulatory reporting and the potential use of internal models.

 On 5 June 2015, the European Commission has granted Switzerland full equivalence in all three areas of Solvency II: solvency calculation, group supervision and reinsurance.
 This decision, which is based on a report by EIOPA, finds the Swiss insurance regulatory regime to be fully equivalent to Solvency II.
-Equivalence has been granted for an indefinite period.
+Equivalence is granted for an indefinite period.

-Since 1 January 2016, annual and quarterly quantitative reporting templates as well as narrative reports, are be submitted to the respective regulators.
-The first public disclosure required under Solvency II took place in 2017 with the solvency and financial condition report.
+As of 1 January 2016, annual and quarterly quantitative reporting templates as well as narrative reportings, must be submitted to the respective regulators.
+The first regulatory required public disclosure under Solvency II will take place in 2017 with the Solvency and Financial Condition Report.